Water is such a fundamental need, we have made it our priority to install water projects and ensure that they are functioning properly.

 QBL partners with villages and local governments to provide clean water to each home.
 The local government usually provides 30% of the total cost, a good indication that it is a project that the local village wants.
 Our water projects usually take three different forms:

-- Electrical Pumps: When neither gravity fed systems or hand pumps are feasible, we will install an electrical pump which supplies water to a storage tank to be distributed to the village homes.
+• Electrical Pumps: When either gravity fed systems or hand pumps are feasible, we will install an electrical pump which supplies water to a storage tank to be distributed to the village homes.
 Due to the cost of the pump and digging the deeper well, we usually partner with other aid agencies to cover those costs.
-We have recently partnered with the Germain aid agency GTZ to supply water to two communities with this sort of system.
+We have recently partnered with the German aid agency GTZ to supply water to two communities with this sort of system.

 With each project, we train the families in hygiene, how to properly use and store water, and how to maintain their new water systems.
 We pay special attention to working with the children, working with the school to provide special training for them.
 Each child receives a hygiene kit, which includes a bar of soap, tooth paste, tooth brush, wash cloth and other small items that will encourage the children start these healthy habits as soon as they can.

 Since the community is doing most of the work, they learn how to fix problems that might occur.
 We also work with each village to set up guidelines for dealing with conflicts and how to use the system appropriately.
 These guidelines are developed and approve in community assemblies, ensuring broad support.